pedroriverove/laravel-basic-notes/README.md

 ### Set your database credentials in your .env file

-change the following lines in your .env file
+Change the following lines in your .env file
 ```conf
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1